Best Red Light Therapy Panels 2024 – Joovv vs Mito Red vs Red Rush

 We wonder why would the Joovv not simply state at which distance away from their device this 100 mw/cm2 measurement or factory rating was made.

-We can only assume that it is made at 6” from their device as indicated by their other power data tables and comparing this 100 mw/cm2 figure to other device’s power at 6” the MitoRed and RedRush also having similar figures at this distance, 110 mw/cm2 and 100.5 mw/cm2 respectively.
+We can only assume that it is made at 6” from their device as indicated by their other power data tables and being a standard testing distance.

 Regarding accessories between the devices, both the RedRush and the Joovv both come with an app you can download for free to monitor your red light therapy session length to optimize the session.